UIZE/UIZE-JavaScript-Framework/README.md

 The `Uize.Class` base class provides a convenient infrastructure for supporting both static and instance events.
 Events can conveniently be fired for a class or an instance of a class, and methods are provided to every class that subclasses the `Uize.Class` base class to allow code to manage the wiring and unwiring of event handlers for static and instance events.
 This provides all `Uize.Class` subclasses with a consistent event model.

-For a more in-depth discussion on events, consult the guide [[guides/javascript-event-system.html][JavaScript Event System]].
+For a more in-depth discussion on events, consult the guide [JavaScript Event System](http://www.uize.com/guides/javascript-event-system.html).

 Conditions, Barriers, Needs
 ---------------------------